Lyken17/Efficient-PyTorch/README.md

 1. `TFRecord` is a private protocal which is hard to hack into. `RecordIO`'s documentation is confusing and do not provide a clean python API.
 2. `hdf5` `pth` `n5`, though with a straightforward json-like API, require to put the whole file into memory.
 This is not practicle when you play with large dataset like imagenet.

-## Data Parallel (On-going)
+## Data Parallel

 The default data parallel of PyTorch, powerd by `nn.DataParallel`, is in-efficienct!
-Fisrt, because the GIL of Python, multi-threading do not fully utilize all cores.
+Fisrt, because the GIL of Python, multi-threading do not fully utilize all cores [torch/nn/parallel/parallel_apply.py#47](https://github.com/pytorch/pytorch/blob/master/torch/nn/parallel/parallel_apply.py#L47).
 Second, the collective scheme of `DataParallel` is to gather all results on `cuda:0`.
-It leads to imbalance workload and sometimes OOM especially you are running models for segmentation.
+It leads to imbalance workload and sometimes OOM especially you are running segmentation models.

-`nn.DistributedDataParllel` provides a more elegant solution.
+`nn.DistributedDataParllel` provides a more elegant solution: Instead of launching call from different threads, it starts with multiple processes (no GIL) and assigns a balanced workload for all GPUs.

+(on-going) detailed scripts and experiment numbers.